paulrouget/servo-embedding-example/README.md

 Note: this will change.
 [See this issue](https://github.com/paulrouget/servoshell/issues/39).

 ## Creating a browser

 Now we have the callbacks in place, it's time to create the first browser.
 A browser, also known as a top level browsing context, can be seen as a "tab".
-It is identified by `BrowserId`, which is an alias to `TopLevelBrowsingContextId`.
+It is identified by a `BrowserId`, which is an alias to `TopLevelBrowsingContextId`.
 Multiple browsers can be instanciated.
 Only one can be displayed at a time, unless multiple compositor are created (see [this issue](https://github.com/servo/servo/issues/13993)).

 So far, we've seen how servo talks back to the embedder.
-To communicate to servo, we use `WindowEvent`s.
+To communicate to servo, we use [`WindowEvent`](http://doc.servo.org/compositing/windowing/enum.WindowEvent.html)s.
 The two events we are interested in now are `CreateBrowser`and `SelectBrowser`.

 `CreateBrowser` will build a new browser and, once ready, send back its `BrowserId` via a [ipc channel](https://doc.servo.org/ipc_channel/index.html).
 Once received, we use `SelectBrowser` to ask servo to paint that specific browser.